nohrm-dev/nohrm/README.md

 		Pre-requisites
 		--------------
-		The system requirements for installing Sentrifugo are described below.
+		The system requirements for installing NOHRM are described below.
 Make sure your system meets these requirements.

 		a.
 PHP 5.3 or later
 			You can download PHP 5.3 or later by visiting http://php.net/downloads.php

 		b.
 PDO MySQL (for MySQL connection)
-			To install Sentrifugo on MAC, you need to enable the PDO and PDO_MYSQL extensions in your php.ini file.
+			To install NOHRM on MAC, you need to enable the PDO and PDO_MYSQL extensions in your php.ini file.
 You can add the following lines in your php.ini file:

 			1. extension=php_mysqli.so